oracle-livelabs/analytics-ai/odi/on-prem/odi12c-mappings-4/odi12c-mappings-4.md

  ![](./images/Capture1.PNG)

-2. Enter the name of your mapping (Load TRG\_REGION) in the Name field:
+2. Enter the name of your mapping (Load REGION) in the Name field:

   ![](./images/Capture2.PNG)